 The Jewish People are known as “Am HaSefer” – People of the Book.
 We want our children to be familiar with and knowledgeable about the Torah, the Hebrew language, the culture of our people, and our over 5000 year old history.
 More importantly, we want our children to have a positive Jewish identity, to feel comfortable and proud to say “I am a Jew.”
 To this end, Temple Emanuel offers an educational program from preschool through Bar/Bat Mitzvah.
-Our post Bar/Bat Mitzvah students join with other Jewish teenagers at Makom, the Greater New Haven area Hebrew High School program and complete the Confirmation course with the Rabbi.
+Our post Bar/Bat Mitzvah students learn leadership skills in our Hadrachah course, create short videos in ‘Rabbi, How do I…’ class, join with other Jewish teenagers at the innovative Reform Jewish program for teens, a joint effort of three local synagogues, and complete the Confirmation course with the Rabbi.

 About Our Curriculum

 Mitkadem is an exciting Hebrew teaching program that generates enthusiasm and excitement from teachers, students and parents.
 Our students learn to read Hebrew and enjoy a sense of accomplishment as they progress through a series of well-organized, stimulating, and self-paced ramot (levels).
 Each level is built around individual prayers.
 Mitkadem’s self-paced and child-centered approach allows each student to achieve according to his/her own ability.
 Read more about Mitkadem here:

 CHAI Judaic Studies Curriculum